smurdock03/Elk-Stack-Project/README.md

 - _TODO: Specify which Beats you successfully installed_ Metricbeats

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._I noticed that the Metricbeat was tracking the PostgreSQL.
-Its an open source database sytem.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._I noticed that the Metricbeat was tracking syslogs from zswap.
+It is a kernel that provides a compressed Ram cache

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: